marciofrayze/segunda.tech-elmstatic/_pages/about.md

 ([Receita Federal](http://receita.economia.gov.br/Receita Federal)) and the National Traffic Secretariat ([SENATRAN](https://portalservicos.denatran.serpro.gov.br)).

-One of the projects I helped develop was the App [Digital Transit Wallet (CDT)](https://servicos.serpro.gov.br/carteira-digital).
+One of the projects I helped develop was the [Digital Transit Wallet (CDT)](https://servicos.serpro.gov.br/carteira-digital) App.

 Although I spend most of my time developing softwares for the *backend*, I also develop *frontends* and mobile apps (for iOS and Android).